-Other than as described herein, there were no developments having a material effect on PLF or its business during the year ended December 31, 2015.
-There have been no recent developments having a material effect on PLF or its business since December 31, 2015.
+Other than as described herein, there were no developments having a material effect on PLF or its business during the year ended December 31, 2016.
+During June 2017, \$5 million of the funding agreements will mature.
+Other than as described herein, there have been no recent developments having a material effect on PLF or its business since December 31, 2016.
 As of the date of this Annual Report, there exists no condition or event that would constitute an event of default under the terms of the instruments issued by PLF that are currently outstanding.

-There are currently no indications that the business of PLF will change between the date of this report and June 30, 2016.
+With the exception of the funding agreement maturity mentioned above, there are currently no indications that the business of PLF will change between the date of this report and June 30, 2017.